madeso/bookshelf/content/books/97things/thing_24.md

 +++
-title = "Don't Be Afraid to Break Things" weight = 24
+title = "24: Don't Be Afraid to Break Things" weight = 24
 +++